These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning pancreatic enzyme replacement therapy by name

-Why: Prescribed enzyme supplementation (e.g., Creon, Zenpep, Pancreaze) combined with dietary restriction is a specific required criterion for the 100% rating.
+Prescribed enzyme supplementation (e.g., Creon, Zenpep, Pancreaze) combined with dietary restriction is a specific required criterion for the 100% rating.
 If you take these medications but fail to mention them, the examiner may not document this critical finding.

-Do this instead: Bring your current medication list with drug names, doses, and prescribing physicians.
+Instead: Bring your current medication list with drug names, doses, and prescribing physicians.
 State explicitly that your gastroenterologist prescribed these medications due to documented malabsorption from chronic pancreatitis.

 Impact: 100%